have asked where has CAT (Christadelphian Advancement Trust) came

 for those baptized who do not know English.

-are probably nearly as many Christadelphians in the mission field
+are now more Christadelphians in the mission field

 as there are in the Western heartlands of Christadelphia.
 These